FISHARMNIC/docs/resources/pages/Keywords/call.md

 ```
 /*
  * Example function that expects a function as it's third parameter
  * In this case, 'iterator' is a p32.
-The type doesn't actually matter
+The type doesn't actually matter as long as it holds 32 bits
 */
 forEach function<p32 arr, u32 size, p32 iterator> -> u32 {
         create i <- 0;